beejjorgensen/bgnet/src/bgnet.md

 This book is written in Markdown using the vim editor on an Arch Linux box loaded with GNU tools.
 The cover "art" and diagrams are produced with Inkscape.
-The Markdown is converted to HTML and LaTex/PDF by pandoc and xeLaTex, using Liberation fonts.
+The Markdown is converted to HTML and LaTex/PDF by Python, Pandoc and XeLaTeX, using Liberation fonts.
 The toolchain is composed of 100% Free and Open Source Software.

 # What is a socket?